senseisimple/emulab-stable/www/sec-check/README-howto.txt

      - Output is $twsr/site_inputs.list and $twsr/input_names.list .

        .
-When the inputs to a form change (fields, names, or defaults) you can edit site_inputs.list rather than having to do another whole spider run.
+When the inputs to a form are changed (fields, names, or defaults) you can edit site_inputs.list rather than having to do another whole spider run.

        . input_names.list isn't used directly, but is a source for copying strings